verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 1. docker with the ability to run commands as a regular user (see https://docs.docker.com/engine/install/linux-postinstall/ ).
 Additionally, we will be using Ubuntu 22.04 inside docker.
 Some users appear to have issues with running commands like update or upgrade in docker when using Ubuntu 22.04; we do not have a workaround for this.
 2. nuXmv (see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz ).
 You only need to download nuXmv.
 There should be no installation.
 Please ensure you download the Linux 64-bit x86 version 2.0.0 (October 14, 2019).
 The executable will be located in **nuXmv-2.0.0-linux64/nuXmv-2.0.0-Linux/bin/nuXmv**.
 There should be **NO FILE EXTENSION**.
-3. The scripts assume you are able to run bash scripts.
+3. If you choose to use Docker, we assume you have access to Python3.
+If you choose to run locally, we assume you are able to run bash scripts.
 These have **only been tested on Ubuntu**.
 If you cannot run the scripts, please run the commands present in the bash scripts manually.
 Note that this will require arguments to replaced.
 Specifically, $1 means the first argument provided to the bash script, $2 means the second argument provided to the bash script, etc.

 ## nuXmv